 Streets are everywhere.
 Streets cover the surface of our earth, linking cities and neighborhoods.
 Streets are for cars and trucks and busses, but they are also for people and animals, too.
 Streets take us places, but they are also places to be at and visit.
 A good street feels friendly and safe for young and old.
 It should be an inviting place for people, with things to see and do.
 Streets have different names depending on their size (width) and the history of the place.
 Many streets are named after famous local people.
 Streets can be alleys, avenues, lanes, boulevards, esplanades, corridors and arteries (highways).
+Take a look at several streets in the Street Gallery.
+Look at there sections and then the pictorial expressions of the experience of the street.
 Good streets have zones for traffic, public transportation, people, plants, and activities.

 Great streets make great cities!

 How many different kinds of streets does your community have?
 Do you have a highway?
 Do you have a boulevard?
 Do you have avenues, lanes and alleys?
 Find an example of each street type in your town.
 With a friend, and watching carefully for moving cars, measure the width of the street from the face of the building across the sidewalk, across parking lanes, across traffic lanes, to the face of the building on the other side.
 You can also zoom in on Google Earth and use the measuring tool.
+(You can find this tool in the form of a ruler in the top toolbar).
 Once you have determined the street width, take a piece of paper and draw a scaled plan and elevation of your street type.
 You can use photos of the buildings on either side to capture the ‘space’ of the street.
 Draw the different street widths to scale to compare them.
 Be sure to label the different zones such as sidewalk, planted strips (with trees), streetlights, parking, etc. Make a Street Journal.
 Be sure to walk down each of the street types and see what feels differently about them.
 Be a street engineer.
-When you visit other places, also look at the quality of the life on the street.
+When you visit other places, look carefully at the quality of the life on the street.
+Be a street watcher!

 Activity 2 Experience Streets